-Statement of use L&T Technology Services Integrated Report 2024 has reported the information cited in this GRI content index for the period from April 1, 2023, to March 31, 2024, with reference to the GRI Standards.
+Statement of use L&T Technology Services Integrated Report 2024 has reported the information cited content index for the period from April 1, 2023, to March 31, 2024, with reference to

+Standards.

 GRI 1 used GRI 1: Foundation 2021

 The following table provides the mapping of disclosures for FY 2024 against the GRI standard requirements.